novemberde/novemberde.github.io/content/post/2025/03/03/cursor-user-data.md

 kcursor YOUR_DIRECTORY
 ```

-This solution allows you to use multiple Cursor or VSCode instances through the command line.
+This solution allows you to use multiple Cursor or VSCode instances through the command line, each optimized for a specific language.

-I've noticed that IDE performance often degrades when using multiple plugins for many languages in a single instance.
-This approach of maintaining separate configurations has significantly improved my productivity, and I hope it helps with yours as well.
+I've found that IDE performance often degrades when using multiple plugins for many languages in a single instance.
+This approach of maintaining separate configurations prevents the IDE from becoming slow, which has significantly improved my productivity.
+I hope it helps with yours as well.